Victims of Fraud

 Why older Australians could be more at risk

-While scams can target anyone, older Australians can often the focus of fraudsters’ attention.
+While scams can target anyone, older Australians can often be the focus of fraudsters’ attention.

 There are several reasons for this: